-Political Events drive the strategic 'thrust' of the game, determining such things as available Orders (9.3), minor power allies and the availability of basing facilities, Reinforcements, and the end of the game (players familiar with the Lace Wars series will understand why the game end mechanic is not normally tied to the players' success).
+Political Events drive the strategic 'thrust' of the game, determining such things as available Orders (9.3), minor power allies and the availability of basing facilities, Reinforcements, and the end of the game.
+The following clauses summarise what the players may expect.

-- 9.221 Event effects may be lasting, or a simple one-time act.
-Be aware that some Events may cancel the effects of other Events.
-The most recently occurring Events always have precedence. - 9.222 Some Events may be prerequisites for other Events.
-Prerequisite Events are, by default, tested for first.
-An Event and its prerequisites can all occur in the same Turn, provided the prerequisites occur.
-However, the Exclusive Rules may stipulate that Events be checked for in such a way that the test for an Event is scheduled in the Event Step before some or all of its prerequisites.
-In such cases, the Event cannot occur that Turn, though is prerequisites, of course, can. - 9.223 Time delays may be required before or after an Event occurs.
-If a time delay is imposed, before an Event has occurred, the Event cannot even be tested for until the date given.
+- Event effects may be lasting, or a simple one-time act. - Be aware that some Events may cancel the effects of other Events.
+The most recently occurring Events always have precedence. - Some Events may be prerequisites for other Events.
+Prerequisite Events are, by default, tested for first. - An Event and its prerequisites can all occur in the same Turn, provided the prerequisites occur.
+However, the Exclusive Rules may stipulate Events be checked for in such a way that the test for an Event is scheduled in the Event Step before some or all of its prerequisites may occur. - Time delays may be required before or after an Event occurs.
+If a time delay is imposed before an Event has occurred, the Event cannot even be tested for until the date given.
 If a time delay is imposed after the Event has occurred, the Event's effects are not implemented until the requisite time has passed.
-(Normally, effects are implemented in the Event Step of the stipulated Turn).

-9.224 'Implementation' die rolls may be required.
+(Normally, effects are implemented in the Event Step of the stipulated Turn). - 'Implementation' die rolls may be required.
 These die rolls are, in essence, a variable time delay.
-They are not the same as the die roll required for the Event to occur (frequently, no such die roll is needed, but merely a number of prerequisite Events or a pre-Event time delay).
+They are not the same as the die roll required for the Event to occur.
 The Event will have occurred, but its effects cannot be implemented until a successful die roll is made.
 Such die rolls are made in the Event Step of each Turn (not just the Quarterly Turns), beginning with the Turn in which the Event occurred.

-9.225 In combined $Lace\ Wars - Sea\ Lords$ games, the rules will merge the SL Political Events with the political rules used in the associated LW game.
+• In combined Lace Wars - Sea Lords games, the rules will merge the SL Political Events with the political rules used in the associated LW game.